gautamsunidhi/loopify-playlist/README.md

 # loopify-playlist
 Final Project for CSPB 2270.
-A circular doubly-linked list music playlist implemented in C++.
+A music playlist implemented using a non-circular doubly-linked list in C++.
+Supports adding songs, removing songs, forward and backward traversal, and playlist shuffling.